 Surh, Dominique.
-"Hagar and the Angel."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Hagar and the Angel" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/hagar-and-the-angel/ (archived May 2020).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

-Carel Fabritius, who died tragically at the height of his career in the explosion of the Delft powder house in 1654, painted this masterpiece around 1645, shortly after he had completed his apprenticeship with Rembrandt van Rijn (1606-69).^[1] It is one of only five surviving history paintings from his hand (only 13 paintings by him are known) and his sole painting still in a private collection.^[2] Fabritius selected dramatic moments from the Bible and classical mythology, often unusual subjects that he treated in movingly human terms.
+Carel Fabritius, who died tragically at the height of his career in the explosion of the Delft powder house in 1654, painted this masterpiece around 1645, shortly after he had completed his apprenticeship with Rembrandt van Rijn (1606-69).[1]
+It is one of only five surviving history paintings from his hand (only 13 paintings by him are known) and his sole painting still in a private collection.[2]
+Fabritius selected dramatic moments from the Bible and classical mythology, often unusual subjects that he treated in movingly human terms.
 Here, in this rare and wonderful example, we see this gifted painter and storyteller at his very best.
 He focuses the viewer's attention on Hagar's moment of suffering, while alluding to other moments in the broader narrative.
 With the compelling figure of the angel offering divine assistance at Hagar's darkest hour, Fabritius invites the viewer to become fully engaged in the story.